ManosMx/EthereumStream/README.md

 # EthereumStream

+INCOMPLETE AS OF NOW!

-Simple smart contracts for streaming service transactions INCOMPLETE AS OF NOW!
+Simple smart contracts for streaming service transactions.